AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Timber Hearth - Village.md

-The starting area of the game, home of the Outer Wilders, who are a group of space explorers, researchers and scientists
+The starting area of the game, home of the Outer Wild Ventures, who are a group of space explorers, researchers and scientists, interested in learning about